Revised 12/2018 First printed 2007 :

 Despite a seeming contradiction using the rear brake lightly and accellerating it is a valid technique for cornering and speed control on both motorcycles and scooters.

-Attempting to control speed using the accellerator alone may work poorly and can cause you to stall the engine, run wide or crash while cornering or turning.
+Attempting to control speed using the accellerator alone may work poorly and can cause you to stall the engine Or corner poorly.
 Control speed and smoothness better by slightly feathering on/off the friction point with the clutch and pressure on the rear brake.

 Make a habit to have your rear brake lightly on whether you need it or not to provide you with better speed control as you take off and also to avoid rolling back while moving off on a hill.

-Scooter or motorcycle make a habit when you come to a stop always Left foot only down.
-If you need to change gears you may change your ground foot however always return Right foot to peg/board position before moving off.
+Scooter or motorcycle make a habit when you come to a stop always Left foot only down right foot remaining on brake If you need to change gears you may change your ground foot however always return Right foot to peg/board position before moving off.

 Try to use whenever slowing down even if not needed to develop a well learned response and reflex action, also if a sudden hazard should appear saving you metres in distance.